-8 Ways Retailers Can Use AI for D2C To Drive Revenue & Efficiency6 min readReading Time: 5 minutes
+8 Ways Retailers Can Use AI For D2C To Drive Revenue & Efficiency6 min readReading Time: 5 minutes

-If D2C retailers want to increase their loyal customer base without giving endless discounts, they can on bringing customers back from multiple channels by keeping continuity in their journey.
+If D2C retailers want to increase their loyal customer base without giving endless discounts, they can focus on bringing customers back from multiple channels by keeping continuity in their journey.
 With AI, D2C brands can focus on personalizing email marketing, notifications, targeting buying cycles and more.

-4. AI can target shoppers’ behavioral cycles
+4. Target shoppers’ behavioral cycles with AI

 Every retail category has its own habit cycles.
 For grocery, shoppers visit the site as often as they run out of salad greens.
 For skin care, they visit the site once in a couple of months, for plants and shoes, the cycles vary based on emotions because they’re usually spontaneous cycles.
 Targeting behavioral cycles with AI delivers a precision that stops retailers from trying to find their customers in the dark.

-5. Tailor strategy to understand repeat rate of the brand with AI
+5. Tailor strategy to understand repeat rate of the brand, with AI

 Retailers can know their business with AI.
 Does it have a high repeat rate?
 Then the strategy should be all about ease, and instantly clicking to let shoppers know that the brand knows exactly what time of the week or the month or the year it is.
 And then the brand can gently introduce a new offering with a ‘try it for free’ or a discount to try.
 This can then be followed by a suggestion to try another category and so on!